tlouro-c/avaj-launcher/README.md

 # avaj-launcher

 ## Description
-First project of the Java projects arc.
-Implementation of a simple Java program according to a given class diagram written in UML.
+This project is part of the Java projects arc and involves creating a simple simulation program using Java.
+The program models aircraft and their behavior in response to weather changes, following a provided UML class diagram.
+The simulation runs based on input from a configuration file (```scenario.txt```), where aircraft are described and their interactions with weather conditions are simulated.

 ## Installation